 Measuring the PSA level helps determine whether the probability of cancer is high enough to warrant performing a biopsy of the prostate gland.
 A PSA test is generally considered to be in the normal range when it is reported to be between 0 and 4 nanograms per milliliter

 PSA testing has dramatically increased the early diagnosis of men with prostate cancer

 IMPORTANT NOTE: When this blood test is combined with a rectal examination, 90% of prostate cancers can be detected.

 Blood tests that indicate abnormalities in your blood system- i.e., you are “out of normal range” – can alert you to take action.
 That action might be a visit to a physician or simply a different diet and exercise.
 In any case, “knowing” if something is wrong with you – and what is wrong – are the first steps to correction of a poor health condition.
 A blood test can “keep you in the know” about your personal health!

-"Helping you monitor your blood health since 2001."
+"Helping you monitor your blood health online for less cost since 2001."

 We are Health-Tests-Direct.com

 Thank you for visiting us today!